zsfelber/gulp-qmlweb/README.md

 });
 ```

-Minimized form is now smaller than original qmls, and it uses the original implementation (QMLMetaElement, QMLMethod,..) so it is also faster to parse at load.
+Minimized form is now smaller than original qmls, and it uses the original internal implementation (provided by convertToEngine : QMLMetaElement, QMLMethod,..) so it is also faster to parse at load.